-Join Brad Batesole for an in-depth discussion in this video Evaluate the Google index, part of Learning SEO Tools.
+Join Brad Batesole for an in-depth discussion in this video Evaluate the Google index, part of Marketing Tools: SEO (2017).

 - Setting SEO goals